Steel Arena (film): Plot

 Dusty quickly develops into a record-breaking auto daredevil with his dive bomber stunt.
 Touring the state of Texas with the Circus of Death, Dusty ties the world record of 60 feet.
 At the celebration of his achievement in which Dusty is given a trophy, an inebriated Gene challenges Dusty to set a new record of 100 feet.
 A jealous Crash verbally attacks both Dusty and Gene, claiming that the trophy should be his, denouncing Dusty is a greenhorn whose success is a matter of luck.
 Gene calls Crash a coward, saying that even if Dusty's success is a matter of luck, he did the dive bomber stunt whereas Crash chickened out and refused to do it.
 His hatred on full boil, Crash challenges Dusty to a stunt driving feat mano a mano, in which they will try to drive the other off of the road.
 Dusty prevails when Crash's auto rolls over due to a blown tire.

 Crash continues to irritate Circus of Death owner Gene, who threatens to fire him.
 During an event where Dusty is supposed to stage a head-in collision with another stunt driver, Buddy begs Dusty to let him drive the car, to prove himself to Drew.
 Crash knocks out the other driver and takes over the second auto, believing that he will be crashing head-on into the hated Dusty.
 Over the loudspeaker, Gene explains to the crowd of the dangers of staging a head-on crash, saying that the stunt requires teamwork as both drivers must obtain the same speed when they crash, because if one is going slower than the other, it increases the chances of a serious injury.
 Thinking Dusty and the other driver are in the cars, Gene comments that the car driven by Crash is going too fast and there might be trouble.
 Crash smashes into Dusty's car, and Buddy Love is killed.

 As Dusty prepares to set a world record dive bomber jump of 70 feet, Crash sabotages him by cutting his safety belt.
 Dusty sets the world record but is injured in the stunt.
 Gene arranges for him to set a new auto dive bomber record of 100 feet after a short stay in hospital.
 Russell goes ahead with the stunt despite being injured and requiring clutches to make it to the event, and successfully extends his world record to 100 feet.
 However, upon landing in his auto on top of five parked cars, Dusty is injured and knocked unconscious.
+Dusty eventually dies of his injuries.
 In the final scene, Jo-Ann catches a Greyhound bus alone, and is in tears because of the tragedy as the credits roll.